en_USEnglish

 Use of conditions

-Conditional rendering is an essential feature of React JS, allowing certain elements to be displayed according to a condition.
-This makes it possible to create dynamic user interfaces that adapt to context.
-Here's an example of conditional rendering in React JS :
+Conditional rendering is a core feature of React JS that allows you to display certain elements based on a condition.
+This allows you to create dynamic user interfaces that adapt to the context.
+Here's an example of using conditionals in React JS:

 import React from 'react';